 Delete SQL Server Login using T-SQL

-In this example, we will show you the query to delete the SQL Server login.
+The query to delete the SQL Server login.

 -- Drop SQL Login DROP LOGIN Rob

-From the below screenshot you can see that there is no Rob user in our SQL Server Logins
+See that there is no Rob user in our SQL Server Logins